 A day later, the Minister of Interior, Lotfi Brahem, spoke before the same Commission to argue for passage of the bill.
 He claimed that nobody "could hack the personal data of any individual, and that the Ministry of Interior is a strongly protected entity", adding that Tunisians must "trust that".
-24 Legislators were not convinced by the minister's testimony, adopting several amendments to ensure the safety of all Tunisian personal data the day before the bill was scheduled to hit the plenary floor.
+Legislators were not convinced by the minister's testimony, adopting several amendments to ensure the safety of all Tunisian personal data the day before the bill was scheduled to hit the plenary floor.
 The amendments the legislators adopted abolished the creation of a national database.
-In the course of the debate, many insisted that while having http://www.arp.tn/site/servlet/Fichier?code_obj=99034&code_exp=1&langue=1.
+In the course of the debate, many insisted that while having fingerprints in the card itself could be useful for verification purposes, storing them in a national database raises digital security concerns that provide anything but safety.